Twitter API FAQ for Developers

 Validate the workflow in docs or pricing immediately after

-The questions are most useful when they shorten the path to a concrete implementation decision.
+The questions matter most when they shorten the path to a concrete implementation decision.

 FAQ